1jayyaj1/PlanR/README.md

 <a name="license"></a>
 ## License

 MIT, but feel free to use my code for your projects!
-Sharing is caring am I right?